a-sit-plus/eu-pid-credential/README.md

 ![Java](https://img.shields.io/badge/java-17-blue.svg?logo=OPENJDK)
 [![Maven Central](https://img.shields.io/maven-central/v/at.asitplus.wallet/eupidcredential)](https://mvnrepository.com/artifact/at.asitplus.wallet/eupidcredential/)

-Use data provided by EU Wallets as a W3C VC, SD-JWT, or ISO 18013-5 credential, with the help of [VC-K](https://github.com/a-sit-plus/vck).
+Use data provided by EU Wallets as a W3C VC, SD-JWT (prior to ARF 1.8.0), or ISO 18013-5 credential, with the help of [VC-K](https://github.com/a-sit-plus/vck).

-Be sure to call `at.asitplus.wallet.eupid.Initializer.initWithVCK` first thing in your application.
+Be sure to call `at.asitplus.wallet.eupid.Initializer.initWithVCK()` first thing in your application.

 See [ARF PID Rulebook](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-3/annex-3.01-pid-rulebook.md) for a list of attributes.